MAME Debugger¶

 variable evaluates to the variable's address, not its value.
 So,

-for example, a 16-bit C compiler that compiles int harry = 4;
+for example, a 16-bit C compiler that compiles int harry = 4; will

-whose value is the address at which
+create a symbol named harry whose value is the address at which

 the variable is stored.
 To view the value you would issue a command

-to the debugger console such as print w@harry
+to the debugger console such as print w@harry.

 Symbol collisions and priority: It is possible that source-level symbols present in the MAME Debugging Information File will conflict with built-in symbols.
 When source-level debugging is enabled, source-level symbols take precedence.
 You may always force a reference to the built-in symbol by prefixing the symbol with